schorschii/LAPS4LINUX/README.md

   - `cred-cache-file`: File where to store the kerberos ticket for the LDAP connection.
   - `native-laps`: `true` to store the password as JSON string in the LDAP attribute, as specified by Microsoft (Native LAPS). `false` to store it as plaintext (Legacy LAPS).
   - `security-descriptor`: The security descriptor (SID) for pasword encryption (Native LAPS only).
 Leave empty (set to `null`) to disable encryption.
 Important: if you enable encryption, you should also change `ldap-attribute-password` to `msLAPS-EncryptedPassword`!
+  - `history-size`: The amount of password entries to keep in history.
+If not set or `0`, no password history will be written.
   - `ldap-attribute-password`: The LDAP attribute name where to store the generated password.
 Must be a string, not a list.
+  - `ldap-attribute-password-history`: The LDAP attribute where to store the password history.
+Must be a multi-value text field.
+If empty, no password history will be written.
   - `ldap-attribute-password-expiry`: The LDAP attribute where to store the password expiration date.
 Must be a string, not a list.
   - `hostname`: The hostname used for Kerberos ticket creation.
 Leave empty to use the system's hostname.
   - `password-change-user`: The Linux user whose password should be rotated.